kdmulligan/processFCC/README.md

 and December of each year beginning December 2014, and available through December 2020.
-Prior to December 2019 the datasets have additional columns indicating different upload and download speeds for consumer versus business customers, thus it is important to use the  function in the package to get the proper column names for the datasets you are downloading and working with.
+Prior to December 2019 the datasets have additional columns indicating different upload and download speeds for consumer versus business customers, thus it is important to use the `get_colname` function in the package to get the proper column names for the datasets you are downloading and working with.

 ``` r
 get_colname(year = 2017, month = "June")